Hokkaido Takushoku Bank: Commercial bank

 In 1950 the Hokkaidō Takushoku Bank law was repealed, and Takugin was converted into an ordinary bank.
-In 1952, the provision of "exploitation bonds", which had existed since Takugin originally opened, was ceased (this service was transferred to the Japan long-term credit bank).
+In 1952, the provision of "exploitation bonds", which had existed since Takugin originally opened, was ceased (this service was transferred to The Long-Term Credit Bank of Japan).
 In 1960, Takugin achieved entry into the group of banks known as City Banks.

 In March 1963, Takugin took over running of the Hokkaidō lottery.

 In Hokkaidō the great majority of families had an account at "Mr. Takugin", and virtually all the municipalities were clients.
 While having the smallest scale of operations as a "city bank", Takugin established a status as the "Hokkaidō people's bank".

 Beginning from around 1962, Takugin began using the character of Takuchan ("little Taku") the brown bear as a motif.
 Takuchan savings boxes made of vinyl chloride are still popular among figure collectors to this day.
 From 1989, Takugin used the character Sanrio.